MichalPokojny/CI_project_5_bartender_box/README.md

 * Enable the author to edit or delete review comments.
 * Allow registered users to upload profile images.

+## Business Model

+* The business model chosen for Bartender Box website is based on a traditional e-commerce approach, where customers have the option to make single purchases of bartending-related products.
+* Customers are free to explore and buy products as they desire, without any recurring commitments.
+The online store offers a diverse range of cocktails.
+The focus is on providing a seamless shopping experience, secure payment processing, and efficient order fulfillment to ensure customer satisfaction.
+* Newsletter subscriptions and a Facebook page are utilized as marketing strategies to promote the Bartender Box brand and attract customers.

+##  Marketing

+* The marketing strategy for Bartender Box incorporates a Facebook business page as a key component.
+The Facebook page serves as a platform to showcase the shop's news, promotions, and offerings, aiming to establish a positive brand image.
+Through consistent promotion of products and regular content updates, the page endeavors to enhance its visibility and draw in a growing customer base, encouraging them to make purchases from the online store.

 ## Testing

 Testing of this project can be accessed [here.](./TESTING.md)